christiskatsouris/PermLURM/README.md

 ### Further useful permutation-based methodologies from the recent literature

+- Hoeffding, W. (1952).
+The large-sample power of tests based on permutations of observations.
+The Annals of Mathematical Statistics, 169-192.

 - DiCiccio, C. J., & Romano, J. P. (2017).
 Robust permutation tests for correlation and regression coefficients.
 Journal of the American Statistical Association, 112(519), 1211-1220.

 - Hemerik, J., Thoresen, M., & Finos, L. (2021).
 Permutation testing in high-dimensional linear models: an empirical investigation.
 Journal of Statistical Computation and Simulation, 91(5), 897-914.